undecaf/typo3-in-a-box/README.md

 [`t3 run` options ](#t3-run) can be used to change the port mapping and to specify a custom SSL certificate.

 ---

+### Logging

+Logs produced during startup and by Apache, PHP, MariaDB and PostgreSQL are available for viewing at the host.

+---